-in Karlsruhe where he worked on strength calculations.
-In 1910, he joined the Luftschiffbau Zeppelin in Friedrichshafen, while he was there he met the young Richard Vogt Vogt died old age 84, in January 1979 and encouraged him to study to become an aircraft engineer. it wasn’t long before Claude Dornier was excelling at his job with Zeppelin and came to the notice of Count Ferdinand von Zeppelin,
+, who died in January 1979 of myocardial infarction in Santa Barbara, California, at age 84 and encouraged him to study to become an aircraft engineer. it wasn’t long before Claude Dornier was excelling at his job with Zeppelin and came to the notice of Count Ferdinand von Zeppelin,

 (did you know) several times.
 Dornier is also recognized in the history of German aviation for his unique concepts in multiple aircraft engine installations.
 His planes often featured double ended props on the front and the back of the planes in a push-pull configuration.
-The famouis flyer ace Oberst, Herman Graf came to visit his factory for special the Do 17 which was a pillar for the German Air Fleet and the Allied had a lot of problems with this plane.
+The famous flyer ace Oberst, Herman Graf

+A competitor of Dornier was the Dutch designer Anthony Fokker who fled out of Germany to Holland, with all his equipment and co workers in trains, at the end of the war.
+After his first wife Olga, born.
+Kramer, with whom he had two sons (Claudius († 1986), Peter († 2002)) who died of the Spanish flu in 1918, married Dornier again.
+From this marriage with Anna, born, Selinka, have five other sons (Silvius, Prosper († as a child), Justus, Donatus († 1971), Christoph († 2008)) and a daughter (Dorothea).
+After the war he was not allowed to build planes anymore and he went to the Spain of Fransico Franco, until in 1955 the prohibition was cancelled.
 Peter, the second oldest son of Professor Claude Dornier was also a graduate in mechanical engineering.
 He joined his father’s company in 1944 as aircraft constructor and was then decisively involved in the development of the German aircraft industry.
-Peter died almost the age of his father, 84, and the same age as his mother 85, in 2002.
+Peter died almost the age of his father, 84, and the same age as his mother 85, Anna Selinka Dornier, in 2002.
 Peter D. Dornier , son of Peter Dornier, born in 1961 and graduate in mechanical engineering, took over responsibility for the company in the third generation.
 Peter D. Dornier joined his father’s company in 1989.

 Death and burial ground of Dornier, Claude Honoré Desiré “Claudius”.